-IF YOUR CASE HAS BEEN REFERRED TO TEEN COURT...
+IF YOUR CASE HAS BEEN REFERRED TO MY BALTIMORE CITY TEEN COURT...

-Baltimore City Teen Court receives the bulk of its case from Baltimore City Police and School Police.
+MY Baltimore City Teen Court receives the bulk of its cases from Baltimore City Police and School Police.
 From the time a case is referred to us, it is essentially "on hold" with Department of Juvenile Services, until the time at which the respondent completes his or her sanctions.

-Once we receive a case, a letter is mailed to the respondent asking his/her parent or guardian to set up an "intake appointment" with our Teen Court Coordinator.
-At intake, the respondent, parent/guardian, and Coordinator talk about the requirements and expectations of Teen Court; namely:
+Once we receive a case, a letter is mailed to the respondent asking his/her parent or guardian to set up an "intake appointment" with our Teen Court Social Worker.
+At intake, the respondent, parent/guardian, and Social Worker talk about the requirements and expectations of Teen Court; namely:

 "This experience is a journey...respondents go from 'delinquent' to 'young person who has positive experiences to include on a college application'." - Parent of Respondent